 Family Terracing Play

 The ‘Family Terracing Play’ area comes with longer and steeper slides and it includes climbing nets, geared towards slightly older children.
-The 23m long and 9m high double barrel metallic tube slides are central to the playground’s design.
+The 23m-long and 9m-high double-barrel metallic tube slides are central to the playground’s design.
 Being the longest tube slides in Singapore, families and children visiting this part of Admiralty Park should definitely give this a try.
 Race your kids down for some gravity-driven exhilaration!

 There are other attractions within the playground as well, including underground slides, a zipline circuit and climbing nets.